cs-2006/cs-2006.github.io/README.md

 A minimal academic personal website built with Pandoc and static HTML.

+## TODO

+Trivia and links don't work and GPT-5 doesn't know to debug?
+Check later

 ## Structure

 - `content/` - Markdown source files for all pages